NVIDIA/NVFlare/docs/release_notes/flare_240.rst

 The POC command has been upgraded in 2.4.0:

 - Remove ``--`` for action commands, change to subcommands
+- POC is now using "production mode", the admin user name is now "admin@nvidia.com" instead of "admin" from previous releases.
 - new ``-d`` docker and ``-he`` Homomorphic encryption options
 - ``nvflare poc prepare`` generates ``.nvflare/config.conf`` to store location of POC workspace, takes precedent over environment variable ``NVFLARE_POC_WORKSPACE``
 - In the previous version, the startup kits are located directly under default POC workspace at ``/tmp/nvflare/poc``.
 In the 2.4.0, the startup kit is now under ``/tmp/nvflare/poc/example_project/prod_00/`` to follow the production provision default structure.